Comcast/rapid-ip-checker/README.md

 # rapid-ip-checker (ric)

-ric (Rapid IP Checker) is a tool that can be used to check whether a list of input Host/Network IP addresses, is part of a large list of network ranges, using the parallel computing capabilities of general purpose graphics processing units (GP-GPUs).
+ric (Rapid IP Checker) is a tool that can be used to check whether a list of input Host/Network IP addresses (IPv4 and IPv6), is part of a large list of network ranges, using the parallel computing capabilities of general purpose graphics processing units (GP-GPUs).

 ric leverages the following for this :
 * *Python 3*